-It has been called, among other names, the modified Paleo diet, Atkins and Primal diet, but for many people eager to slim down, the ketogenic diet has emerged as a favourite.
+It has been called, among other names, the modified Paleo diet, Atkins, and Primal diet, but for many eager to slim down, the ketogenic diet has emerged as a favorite.
 But it does have its critics.

-The ketogenic diet involves eating primarily fats and proteins, while restricting carbohydrates.
+The ketogenic diet involves eating primarily fats and proteins while restricting carbohydrates.
 But, not all types of fat are on the menu.
-Preference is given to monounsaturated fats (such as avocado, macadamia nuts and olive oil) and polyunsaturated omega-3s that are found in animal sources such as fatty fish and seafood.
-Healthier types of saturated fats (such as ghee, butter and coconut oil) are also allowed, but not factory-farmed meat and fish, or trans-fats.
+Preference is given to monounsaturated fats (such as avocado, macadamia nuts, and olive oil) and polyunsaturated omega-3s found in animal sources such as fatty fish and seafood.
+Healthier saturated fats (such as ghee, butter, and coconut oil) are also allowed, not factory-farmed meat, fish, or trans-fats.

-Carbohydrates are replaced by extra protein in the form of meats, fish, cheese and tofu.
-Seeds, low-carb, high-fibre fruits such as raspberries, and high-fibre, low-starch vegetables such as spinach and broccoli help to add fibre to the diet.
+Carbohydrates are replaced by extra protein from meats, fish, cheese, and tofu.
+Seeds, low-carb, high-fiber fruits such as raspberries, and high-fiber, low-starch vegetables such as spinach and broccoli help to add fiber to the diet.